trwoodard/hash-it-out/README.md

 ### Installation:
 No install necessary, just do `pip install -r requirements.txt` from the hash-it-out directory

-In order to use the VirusTotal API functionality, you **must** add your own API key to the source code.
+In order to use the VirusTotal API functionality, you **must** add your own API key to the source code or via interactive mode.
 The API is free for personal use and available at [virustotal.com](https://virustotal.com).

 ### Updates:
 *This is a work-in-progress.*

 ### Changelog:
+Version 0.1.4:
+Added ability to calculate a file hash and write that value to a log file.
+Added ability to add an API key without source code modification.

 Version 0.1.3:
 Added the menu and the option to run the program without a known hash.